iamproprogramr/Global-Land-Temperatures-by-Country---Exploratory-Data-Analysis/README.md

 4. The distribution of average temperatures shows a clear pattern.
 5. Box plots and heatmaps reveal variations in temperatures across different countries and years.
 ```

-This README file explains the purpose of the code, the required libraries, how to run the code, and includes placeholders for the generated figures.
-The figures will be saved as images in the same directory as the script when it is run.